projectcaluma/ember-alexandria/README.md

 }
 ```

+To set `created_by_user` and `created_by_group` on a document you can use the
+`activeUser` and `activeGroup` properties.
+They will be set on the document
+when it is created.
-As the Alexandria backend returns IDs for the user and groups you can add a
+The returned IDs for the user and groups you can be proccessed by adding a
 resolver from your project to turn the IDs to something the user can relate to.

 Just replace the identity functions on the config service.

+Additionally there is a post proccess hook for the document.
+It is called `documentsPostProccess` and is executed after the document list is fetched.
+It gets the documents as an argument and should return the documents as well.
+With it you for example fetch the users and groups of the documents in a batch.

 __Example__:
 ```js